LucaCappelletti94/hammer/README.md

 # 🔨 Hammer

+Hammer is a Hierarchical Augmented Multi-modal Multi-task classifiER that, given a SMILE as input, computes selected fingerprints and predicts its associated taxonomical ranking.

-Hammer is a multi-modal multi-task feed-forward neural network that predicts the pathways, classes, and superclasses of natural products based on their molecular structure and physicochemical properties.
-The classifier leverages a diverse set of molecular fingerprints and descriptors to capture the unique features of natural products and enable accurate predictions across multiple tasks.
+The classifier can employ a diverse set of molecular fingerprints and descriptors to capture the unique features of the SMILES and enable accurate predictions across multiple tasks.

-The model can be beheaded (remove the output layers) and used either as a feature extractor or as a pre-trained model for transfer learning on other tasks.
+Furthermore, the model can be beheaded (remove the output layers) and used either as a feature extractor or as a pre-trained model for transfer learning on other tasks.
 This package provides also tooling to extract and visualize all of the features used in the model, which can be used to train other models or to perform downstream analyses. **If you intend to use this model for transfer learning, pay attention to not include in your test set SMILEs used for training this model to avoid biasing your evaluations!**

 ## Installation